ruby-rice/rice/doc/advanced/memory_management.rst

 In simple cases, with Objects on the stack, the Ruby GC will automatically find them and you don't have to do anything.
-If instead, you allocate an Object on the heap or if it is a member of an object that might be allocated on the heap, use an Rice::Address_Registration_Guard to register the object with the garbage collector.
+If instead, you allocate an Object on the heap or if it is a member of an object that might be allocated on the heap, use ``Rice::Address_Registration_Guard`` to register the object with the garbage collector.

-If you create classes or structures that reference Ruby objects, you need to implement a custom mark function:
+If you create classes or structures that reference Ruby objects, you need to implement a custom ``ruby_mark`` function:

 .. code-block:: cpp